jruels/tf-dev/labs/aap-projects-templates-jobs/index.md

 **Source Control URL**: https://github.com/jruels/workshop-examples

-**Options**: Select Clean, Delete, Update Revision on Launch to request a fresh copy of the repository and to update the repository when launching a job.
+**Options**: Select Clean, Delete, and Update Revision on Launch to request a fresh copy of the repository and to update the repository when launching a job.

 * Click **Save**